JHU-CLSP/mmBERT/README.md

 1. **Base Pre-training**: 60 languages, 30% masking, learning rate warmup
 2. **Context Extension**: 110 languages, 15% masking, extended context to 8K
 3. **Decay Phase**: 1833 languages, 5% masking, high-quality data focus

+## Evaluation
+Evaluation code for retrieval tasks is the same as [Ettin](https://github.com/JHU-CLSP/ettin-encoder-vs-decoder/tree/main/retrieval_eval).

+Evaluation code for efficiency is taken from the [ModernBERT](https://github.com/AnswerDotAI/ModernBERT/tree/main/efficiency) repo.

+Evaluation code for NLU tasks is based on the [mGTE codebase](https://github.com/izhx/nlu-evals) and our fork will be uploaded soon.
+Please raise an issue or message us if this would be helpful for you.

 ## ❓ FAQ